 In our experience, the above represent the most common methods of meeting the financial requirement for couples seeking to relocate to the UK.

-If you require legal advice regarding this or any other aspect of a UK spouse visa application, our immigration specialists are always happy to have an initial discussion and can be contacted here.
+If you require legal advice regarding this or any other aspect of a UK spouse visa application, our immigration specialists are always happy to have an initial discussion.
+Please contact us, or complete the enquiry form below.